Bachelor of Engineering (Honours)(Chemical)

 English Language Requirements

 Australian Year 12 SACE Stage 2: Mathematical Methods (if studied from 2017 onwards.
-If studied year 12 prior to 2017, the equivalent subject was called Mathematical Studies) AND Specialist Mathematics AND Chemistry.
-IB: Mathematics (HL grade 3) AND Chemistry (SL grade 4/HL grade 3).
+If studied year 12 prior to 2017, the equivalent subject was called Mathematical Studies), Specialist Mathematics and Chemistry.
+IB: Mathematics (HL grade 3, Chemistry (SL grade 4/ HL grade 3) Unsure if you will meet prerequisites or ATAR?
+Check out our Engineering Pathway.
+MathTrackX is an online bridging program available as a recognised alternative to Mathematical Methods.
 International Qualifications Mathematics and Chemistry

 - Admitted solely on the basis of ATAR